-Historically, EPA has extended a special summertime vapor pressure "waiver" to E10, allowing it to meet a slightly higher vapor pressure standard, in recognition of the environmental benefits offered by ethanol blends.
+Historically, EPA has extended a special summertime vapor pressure "waiver" to E10, allowing it to meet a slightly higher vapor pressure standard, in recognition of the environmental benefits offered by bioethanol blends.
 Over time, E10 became the standard fuel in the United States, available to consumers year-round.

-GRAPH SOURCE: "A Model for Estimating Vapor Pressures of Commingled Ethanol Fuels", October 29-November 1, 2007; General Motors Research and Development Center - Dr. Sam R. Reddy such as E15, have a lower vapor pressure than E10.
-They reduce overall evaporative emissions as the concentration of ethanol increases.
+GRAPH SOURCE: "A Model for Estimating Vapor Pressures of Commingled Ethanol Fuels", October 29-November 1, 2007; General Motors Research and Development Center - Dr. Sam R. Reddy

+Fuel blends containing more than 10 percent bioethanol, such as E15, have a lower vapor pressure than E10.
+They reduce overall evaporative emissions as the concentration of bioethanol increases.